BMG-Esports/stats-api-docs/documentation/v2/requests/matchup/placement/index.md

   - Optional.
 False includes community tournaments, true excludes them.
 If omitted, defaults to false.

 - **Entrant1SmashIds** - _Integer[]_
   - Required.
-The SmashId ID of the player(s).
+The start.gg ID of the player(s).

 - **Entrant2SmashIds** - _Integer[]_
   - Required.
-The SmashId ID of the player(s).
+The start.gg ID of the player(s).

 - **GameMode** - _Integer_
   - Required.
 For 1v1 use 1, and for 2v2 use 2.